paikjosh/Joshua-Paik-Coding-Sample-Python-/README.md

 # Joshua Paik Python Coding Sample
-This is my Python coding sample, where I clean and analyze time series data.
+For this project, I have written codes in Python that cleans time series data sests and performs some basic time series analysis.

+File titled "data_clean.py" contains series of codes that cleans time series data.